BardicDefense/purple-hack/lore.md

 - _Exports: Gold, ivory, animal byproducts, monster parts_
 - _Imports: Salt, iron tools, textiles_

+### Faysting, Fyrcashire, Tribania

+Population: 4,500.
+Located at the base of the Spine mountains and but a few days' journey from Ashenwilde, Faysting is a common base for adventurers exploring the nearby famed Stonehell dungeons.
+Backed by the famed Guild of Hamu, the sprawling town has everything a budding adventurer needs to get themselves into trouble in the ancient prison.

+- _Exports: Monster parts, books_
+- _Imports: Tools, armour/weapons, ale/beer, medicinal herbs_

 ### Gosterwick, Burdock's Valley, Tribania

 Population: 2,200.
 A truly new town, growing at the base of the cliff outside